CarmenPopoviciu/angularConnect-protractor-styleguide/styleguide.md

   are executed across different browsers as they become available.
 * Make your tests independent at the file level because the order in which they run is not guaranteed and it's easier to run a test in isolation.

+### Do not add logic to your test

+* Avoid using if statements and for loops.
+When you add logic your test may pass without testing anything, or may run very slowly.